Editor’s Note: It pains me to say this, but peanut butter is not a high-quality source of protein.

 Many (but not all) plant proteins are low in various essential amino acids, especially leucine.
 This is important to note, because leucine plays a critical role in turning on muscle protein synthesis (MPS), which is key for building and repairing muscle tissue.

-The big exceptions are soy and select sources of pea protein (like pea protein isolate).
-These vegetarian sources contain all, or nearly all, of the essential amino acids you require.
+The big exceptions are soy, potato protein, corn protein, and pea protein.
+In fact, pea protein has been tested as a favorable vegan alternative to whey.
+These vegetarian sources contain all of the essential amino acids you require.

 Outside of those sources, most plant-based proteins are not complete.
 All this means is that consuming one lone source of plant protein cannot support body growth and maintenance.